ProQR Therapeutics N.V. (PRQR) Shares Up Despite Recent Market Volatility

 Conclusion

-To put it simply, ProQR Therapeutics N.V.
-(PRQR) has had a better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, ProQR Therapeutics N.V.
+(PRQR) has had a better performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.